- Dual, Dual Core Opteron (2216) 2.4Ghz CPUs

 - 8GB USB Key on internal USB port for FreeNAS OS.

 This was my daily driver PC until I replaced it with a Dell Precision T7400 Workstation,

 now this PC is a dedicated FreeNAS server, it’s main purpose is running the Plex Media server plugins, and storing all of our media.
 With this machine’s 14 onboard SATA/SAS ports and ECC memory it’s ideal for a FreeNAS storage server, however it is a huge power hog, I’ve tried to mitigate the power usage some by removing its former 135watt Quadro GPU and installing a simple PCI video card for the console, also the 14x 2.5″ hard drives are not quite as power hungry as the 3.5″ drives.

-This has been retired totally, it’s refusing to boot any disks.
+This has been retired totally, it’s refusing to boot any disks, several capacitors have blown out on the motherboard, I may fix it some day, but for now it’s retired.
 The Dell Precision T7400 has taken over as my FreeNAS.